sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

-* ke magu'fu tu  ?  = what are you going to eat ?
+* ke moku tu  ?  = what are you eating ?
-* ki seru'pa ibo ?  = who was there?
+* ki seru tu  ?  = how are you ?
-* ki seru'ia tu  ?  = how are you ?
+* ki seru ala ?  = who was there?

 Asking about location can be explicit using "ke loka":